jpolkdata/health_claims_processing/README.md

+# Health Claims Processing

+Using fake healthcare data as a sample use case, this project demonstrates an ETL approach to loading that data using Python.

+# Setup
+Clone the repo
+Create a virtual environment using `py -m venv .venv` Switch to the virtual environment using `.\.venv\Scripts\activate` (Windows) or `source /.venv/bin/activate ` (Linux) Install the requirements using `py -m pip install -r requirements.txt`

-# health_claims_processing
+# Usage

-Using Python to for ETL processing.
-Some fake healthcare claims data is used to demonstrate the process.
+To run the tests use the command `pytest test_etl_pipeline.py`